eggry/misalignment/README.md

 ```

 __[Results]__
 Results are saved in the `results/E2` folder.
-The evaluated ASR differences relative to the baseline are also output to the console, generally aligning with the Llama row in TABLE VII.
-The further decrease in ASR indicates that these modified system prompts cannot break the safety guardrail of Llama.
+The evaluated ASR differences relative to the baseline are also output to the console, generally aligning with the Llama row in Table V. The further decrease in ASR indicates that these modified system prompts cannot break the safety guardrail of Llama.
 ### Experiment (E3)
 __[5 human-minutes, 40 GPU-minutes]__
 Break the safety guardrail of the target model by different fine-tuning methods, then evaluate the safety and utility of the resulting models.